 Automatic text wrapping

 This option will wrap your multi-line translations to show the whole text within the input.
-It works great when used together with bigger input size option to display the entire longer text in one view.
+It works great when used together with a bigger input size option to display the entire longer text in one view.

 In the example below, you can see the automatic text wrapping option enabled in Side-by-Side view with expanded key view.